 UQ-JPIE（The University of Queensland-Japanese Program for Industrial Experience) 2019

 This program was held in July in 2019.
 It was an intensive 2-week program supported by the New Colombo Plan of the Australian government, designed to give selected Australian student engineers from the University of Queensland the opportunity to learn about the world-leading research and industries of Japan.
-During this program, 15 students attended seminars on cutting-edge engineering research at Kyushu University and visited 9 leading companies from Japanese industry, based in or with a large presence in the Kyushu area, such as Toyota Motors Kyushu and YASKAWA Electric Corporation.
+During this program, 15 students attended seminars on cutting-edge engineering research at Kyushu University and visited 9 leading companies from Japanese industry, based in or with a large presence in the Kyushu area, such as TOYOTA MOTOR KYUSHU,Inc. and YASKAWA Electric Corporation.
 This gave the 15 UQ students the opportunity to study about Japanese Business Culture and become familiar with the Kyushu area in general.

 The opening ceremony was held on Monday July 1st.
 Mr. Ian Brazier, the Australian Consul-General of Fukuoka attended as special guest.